speedie1337/spmenu/README.md

 - Image support: Stop using OpenSSL for caching images, mostly because MD5() is deprecated as of OpenSSL 3.0, but this would also make it very easy to have LibreSSL compatibility.
+- Image support: Ability to display icons, similar to rofi
 - Matching: Add support for contextual completions similar to xprompt
 - Text drawing: Use cairo for text drawing over Xft.
 - Matching: FIFO, used to dynamically refresh entries.